rds0751/vist/PRIVACY.md

-Pali Mobile - Privacy Policy V1
+Vista Mobile - Privacy Policy V1

 LAST UPDATED: June 6, 2023

 INTRODUCTION

-Welcome to Pali Wallet, the official Syscoin & Rollux wallet, powered by the talented minds at Pollum.
-Pali is a reliable, open-source, multichain & evolving app focused on ensuring seamless interactions with blockchains and decentralized applications (dapps) across all EVM-compatible chains.
+Welcome to Vista Wallet, the official Syscoin & Rollux wallet, powered by the talented minds at Pollum.
+Vista is a reliable, open-source, multichain & evolving app focused on ensuring seamless interactions with blockchains and decentralized applications (dapps) across all EVM-compatible chains.

 We believe in the open ethos of the blockchain world and we make an immense effort to minimize, and wherever feasible, eliminate the exposure of personal data during the use of our products.

-Pali Wallet does not collect, hold, or store keys, account information, or passwords.
+Vista Wallet does not collect, hold, or store keys, account information, or passwords.
 We do not capitalize on the collection of data and do not use your data for marketing or advertising.

-This privacy policy (“Policy”) explains how Pali Wallet handles and protects personal information of people who use our mobile application ("App") or otherwise use our services (collectively, the “Services”).
+This privacy policy (“Policy”) explains how Vista Wallet handles and protects personal information of people who use our mobile application ("App") or otherwise use our services (collectively, the “Services”).

 This Policy applies to anyone who accesses the Services.
 Please read the Policy carefully to understand our practices regarding your information and how we will treat it.
 By using the Apps and/or the Services, you acknowledge that the collection, use, and sharing of your information will take place as described in this Policy.